Trench rats: In the trenches

+A soldier in a trench with the regiment's cat mascot, February 1918.
+In addition to providing company, cats and dogs also helped kill rats.

 When living in the trenches along the Western Front, food and waste created by soldiers drew the rats in.
 The environment in the trenches was optimal for a rat's breeding ground: with an abundance of corpses, food, shelter, water and waste, the rats were able to breed quickly.
 Rats could be found wherever soldiers were; where they ate, where they slept, where they fought.
 There are estimations that show it is possible there were more rats than soldiers in trenches.
 Rats, being nocturnal creatures, would often be active during times when soldiers were trying to rest.
 Only those with high enough status would be given "anti-rat beds" while the rest of the soldiers would have practically no form of protection against them.
 It was not uncommon for rats to crawl across the faces of sleeping soldiers or even eat food straight from soldiers' hands as they became more accustomed to human presence.
 Attempts to separate food from the rats would prove to be futile, as rats were bold and snatched the food from the pockets of sleeping soldiers anyway.
 In addition to eating the food rations of soldiers, rats also had a proclivity to eat the candles of soldiers, taking away a source of light in an already dangerous environment.